MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/03PlayerMoves/README.md

 Advantage: 3d6 and discard the lowest
 Disadvantage: 3d6 and discard the highest
-Always apply the advantage/disadvantage to he main, highest die.
+Always apply the advantage/disadvantage to the main, highest die.

 Interesting move tid-bits:
 * Defy Danger: move of least prescedence